Inbibo/adonisfx_docs/docs/documentation/maya/1.0.0/skin.md

   <figcaption>Figure 4: Skin Attribute Editor (Debug menu)</figcaption>
 </figure>

-To enable the debugger the "Debug" checkbox must marked.
-The elements that can be visualized with the debugger in the Skin deformer are:
+To enable the debugger the *Debug* checkbox must be marked.
+To select the specific feature you would like to visualize, choose it from the list provided in *Features*.
+The features that can be visualized with the debugger in the Skin deformer are:

- - Hard Constraints
+ - **Hard Constraints**
- - Soft Constraints
+ - **Soft Constraints**
- - Slide Constraints
+ - **Slide Constraints**

 Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.